naugusti528/DeepAO_for_blurry_retinae/README.md

 # ML-based Adaptive Optics for Deblurring Retinae
 An end-to-end deep learning project exploring blind image deconvolution for retinal imaging using a U-Net architecture enhanced with a model function tailored to retinal anatomical features.
-This project investigates whether a convolutional neural network can reconstruct sharp retinal fundus images from synthetically blurred inputs.
-If it can, we can automate and improve retinal disease detection effectively.
-One particular condition that comes to mind is diabetic retinopathy.
+Here we investigate whether a convolutional neural network can reconstruct retinal features from blurred fundus images.

 <h3 align="center">Deconvolution Results (Before vs After)</h3>